Gane02x/Employee-Polls-App/README.md

 # Employee Polls Project

-Run "npm install" to install all dependencies to make the launch of the project work
+Run `npm install` to install all dependencies to make the launch of the project work

-You can launch the project with "npm start"
+You can launch the project with `npm start`

-Try to run the tests with "npm test"
+Try to run the tests with `npm test`

 This app is designed to create and answering polls.
 You can decide between option One and option Two